A Deterministic Approximation to Neural SDEs: Numerical Properties

-where $\sqrt{\Sigma}_k\sqrt{\Sigma}_k^T=\Sigma_k$.
-The coefficients $w_i$ and ${\zeta}_i$ are predetermined by a heuristic that aims to spread the particles around the support of the distribution in a maximally information preserving way.
+where $\sqrt{\Sigma}$ is the square root of the covariance matrix and routineley computed by using the Cholesky decomposition.
+The coefficients $w_i$ and ${\zeta}_i$ are predetermined by a heuristic that aims to spread the particles in a maximally information preserving way.
 There exist multiple heuristics for choosing $w_i$ and ${\zeta}_i$.
-Such a heuristic is the \textit{Unscented Transform} (UT), which is commonly used in the context of Kalman filtering \cite{Wan00theunscented}.
-UT can be formulated as a sum of $2D+1$ elements for a $D-$dimensional input space as
+In this paper we use the commonplace heuristic \textit{Unscented Transform} (UT) \cite{Wan00theunscented}, which evaluates the above expression as a sum of $U=2D+1$ elements for a $D-$dimensional input space.

-The constants $\lambda$ and $\kappa$ control the particle spread.
-The vectors $e_i$ form the standard basis in $D$ dimensions.